karmaniket/Train_station_indicator/README.md

 ### Run Simulation

-- Compile and generate `HEX file` from `LcdTrain.ino` in Arduino IDE.
+- Compile and generate `HEX file` from `LcdTrain.ino` in Arduino IDE
-- Find the `.hex` file path, commonly present in your Arduino `sketches` folder.
+- Find the `.hex` file path, commonly present in your Arduino `sketches` folder
-- Open Proteus do the `interfacing`.
+- Open Proteus do the `interfacing`
-- Ensure the Arduino Uno is `configured` to load compiled HEX file.
+- Ensure the Arduino Uno is `configured` to load compiled HEX file
-- Double click the Arduino Uno in Proteus and `load` the .hex file.
+- Double click the Arduino Uno in Proteus and `load` the .hex file
-- `Run Simulation` in Proteus and observe the LCD.
+- `Run Simulation` in Proteus and observe the LCD

 > [!TIP]
 > All necessary resources including `Code`, `HEX file` and `Proteus schematic` are provided for quick and efficient practice.

 ## 🌟 Future Enhancements

-- Integrate real-time GPS, GSM, RFID and current time.
+- Integrate real-time GPS, GSM, RFID and RTC
-- Display bilingual station names.
+- Display bilingual station names
-- Add sound output for audio announcements.
+- Add sound output for audio announcements

 ## ©️ License